raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

     '10100011011000001010011100101110111' => true
 ```

-We have a function, `automate`, that takes a data description of a finite state automaton/recognizer, and returns a recognizer function we can play with in JavaScript.
+We now have a function, `automate`, that takes a data description of a finite state automaton/recognizer, and returns a Javascript recognizer function we can play with.

 # Composeable Recognizers